-A while ago, Berlin politicians started studying the situation in other cities.
-In some, such as in Dortmund, the installation of ‘sex boxes’, in which that activity can be followed, has created the largest open air prostitution area in the country.
+A while ago, Berlin officials started studying the situation in other cities.
+In some, such as in Dortmund, the installation of ‘sex boxes’ in which that activity can be followed has created the largest open air prostitution area in the country.
 No city official wants to bring that experience to Berlin.

 Cologne has been a little more successful.
 The city banned prostitution in its center and had ‘sex boxes’ installed in the outskirts.
 According to city officials there, the strategy is working in the sense that there has been less violence against sex workers.
 But it has not gotten rid of prostitution in the center, in spite of the ban.

 The Cologne model of those ‘sex boxes’ was installed for cars, meaning the customer picks a prostitute on the street.
 They negotiate and agree on the terms and the price.
 The woman sits in the customer’s car.
 Both of them drive to a vacant ‘sex box’ and enter it like a garage.

 In those boxes, the man on the driver’s side could hardly leave the vehicle if the wanted to, because of the way those boxes are built.
 The sex worker, on the other hand, can easily do so, for safety purposes.

 In the German capital, the proponents of ‘sex boxes’ want a different model, one which accommodates pedestrians and bicyclists rather than cars, because they say they do not have the room for big boxes in the Tempelhof-Schöneberg borough.
 Those smaller boxes could be installed under the elevated ‘U-Bahn’ railway, they say.

 Prostitution Ban at ‘Kurfürstenstrasse’?